openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A *constructor declaration* starts with the keyword ``constructor``, and has no name.
-In any other syntactical aspect, a constructor declaration is similar to a method declaration with no return type.
+In any other syntactical aspect, a constructor declaration is similar to a method declaration with no return type:

 .. code-block:: abnf